Chart Color Schemes

 Robina demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is approximately 52% of the total population, which is around 14,504 people, leading that of the average SA2 area.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.4% and 7.2% of residents respectively.
-Approximately 71.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+The rate of private health cover is approximately 52% of the total population (~14,669 people), leading that of the average SA2 area.
+The most common medical conditions are arthritis and mental health issues, impacting 7.4% and 7.2% of residents respectively.
+Seventy-one point two percent declare themselves completely clear of medical ailments compared to 67.6% across Regional Qld.
 Working-age residents show notably healthy outcomes with low chronic condition prevalence.
-The area has 18.4% of residents aged 65 and over, which is around 5,099 people, lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+The area has 19.1% of residents aged 65 and over (5,354 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health